Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Knowledge Graphs.md

   <img src="src/L5/5.1.31.png" width="500">

   Heterogeneous pre/post-process layers:
-  - MLP layers **with respect to each node type**, since the output of GNN are node embeddings
+  - MLP layers should be **with respect to each node type**, since the output of GNN are node embeddings of different types
   - $h^{(l)}_v=MLP_{T(v)}(h^{(l)}_v)$, where $T(v)$ is the type of node v.

   Other successful GNN designs are also encouraged for heterogeneous GNNs: skip connections, batch/layer normalization, …